OasisLMF/OpenDataTransform/docs/src/components/data-connections/creating-data-connections.rst

 The `extract` accepts no arguments.
 It takes data from the source and passes it into the system.
 It should return an iterable where each entry is a row of data represented as a dictionary of key value pairs.
+If multiple data sources need to br joined together to produce an entry for a single row this should be handled in the connector.
 To allow for large data sets this should be a python generator object rather than returning a list containing all elements.

 The `load` method takes one argument which is an iterable of data rows represented by dictionaries of key value pairs.
 It should take each row and add them to the